 If you compare the increase in value of investment property in Gaythorne, 4051 to the rest of Australia, it performed quite well.
 The median increase in value, or capital gain property investors experienced for this QLD suburb was 3.53%.

-Data for the last quarter indicates that, in the short term at least, the capital value growth rate for property investors in Gaythorne has increased when compared to the 5 year average annual rate.
+Data for the last quarter indicates that, in the short term at least, the capital value growth rate for property investors in Gaythorne has fallen somewhat when compared to the 5 year average annual rate.

 The most recent median price for Gaythorne is $381000, with sellers offering an average of -5.95% off the asking price.

 A $380 per week rent on the median house gives suburb investors a gross yield of circa 5.19%, without taking into account capital value appreciation, which has been averaging out at 1.89%.

 Rental yield: 3.3%